rapsacw/aSiNine-ESP-miner/README.md

 ## Starting for the first time

 The miner will not be configured, so that is the first thing to do to get it up and running.
-Use a PC with a wireless connection or phone to connect to the miner, it identifies itself as 'ESP miner'.
+Use a PC with a wireless connection or phone to connect to the miner's access point, it identifies itself as 'aSiNineMiner', the password is 'bm1387bm1397'.
 When connected open the miner's webpage at 192.168.4.1

 In the bottom field enter

 write /wifi.cfg:myssid mypassword

 (replace myssid and mypassword with your wifi credentials) and press enter or click on 'Send'.
+Note that the miner will automatically reboot after 1 minute.
 If you are comfortable typing on your current device you can skip rebooting, otherwise type r and enter to reboot the miner.
 When rebooted open the miner's webpage at its new address that can be found in your routers DHCP list.
 If you skipped rebooting or opened the webpage on its new address continu with configuring the device dependent data;